vamsi4845/InstaCaptions/README.md

 <h2>Insta Captions</h2>
-• Developed a dynamic caption generator using Next.js and AWS technologies, focusing on server-side rendering (SSR) and frontend design
+• Developed a dynamic caption generator using Next.js and AWS technologies, focusing on server-side rendering (SSR) and frontend design using Tailwind

 • Integrated AWS Transcription service for converting audio content into text, improving accessibility